lommerusk113/lommerusk113/README.md

 - Languages: Norwegian, English

 Hello, I am a Norwegian **fullstack developer**. <br/>
-I primarily program in the **.Net** environment, but I also have some experience working with React-Native with firebase.
+I primarily program in the **.Net** environment, but I also have some experience working with React-Native.

 ## Skills